api-platform/api-platform/README.md

 The official project documentation is available **[on the API Platform website](https://api-platform.com)**.

 API Platform embraces open web standards (OpenAPI, JSON-LD, GraphQL, Hydra, HAL, JSONAPI, JWT, OAuth, HTTP...) and the [Linked Data](https://www.w3.org/standards/semanticweb/data) movement.
-Your API will automatically expose structured data in Schema.org / JSON-LD.
+Your API will be automatically exposed to structured data in Schema.org / JSON-LD.
 It means that your API Platform application is usable **out of the box** with technologies of the semantic web.